I-l-y-a-Z-z/DMS-Project-Deliverables/README.md

 To utilize the LaTeX template:

 1. Clone the repository to your local machine.
-2. Navigate to the directory containing `DMG_Project_Template.tex`.
+2. Navigate to the directory containing `Deliverable-DMSProject.tex`.
 3. Compile the `.tex` file using a LaTeX editor or command-line tool to generate the project report.

 Ensure that all referenced figures are placed in the `Figures/` directory to maintain proper linking.